nishantjr/nishantjr.github.com/src/blog/2015-10-03-kashmir-and-ladhak-1.markdown

 {% include gallery.html name='srinagar' gallery=galleries.srinagar title='Day 1: Srinagar to Sonamarg' %}

 We leave around 10:30 the next day after a staple oily omelette breakfast and head out towards Zojila.
-Cycling the gradual ascent to Sonamarg {% height 2800 %}, we reach there in time for an early lunch not sure when the next stop will be.
+Cycling the gradual ascent to Sonamarg (height 2800m), we reach there in time for an early lunch not sure when the next stop will be.
 As we go ahead, the ascent becomes steeper, the two-lane highway turns into one-lane, and as trucks stop to give their engines a break, not even that.
 The